coduin/epiphany-bsp/README.md

 [Parallella](http://www.parallella.org) board.
 Our goal is to allow current BSP programs to be run on the Epiphany architecture with minimal modifications.
-We believe the BSP model is a good starting point for anyone new to parallel algorithms, allowing people to get their hands dirty with the Epiphany architecture, without having to resort on the at times cumbersome Epiphany SDK.
+We believe the BSP model is a good starting point for anyone new to parallel algorithms, and we hope to allow people to get their hands dirty with the Epiphany architecture, without necessarily having to resort to the at times cumbersome Epiphany SDK.

 # Building